romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-GitHub Actions workflow runs specifically on a self-hosted agent that operates on Linux with an ARM architecture?
+Q: GitHub Actions workflow runs specifically on a self-hosted agent that operates on Linux with an ARM architecture?
 <details><summary>Show the answer</summary><p>

 - **By using runs-on: [self-hosted, linux, ARM]**